39. De Stijl (Neoplasticism) (1917-) – The Dutch Copy Malevich

 What was it about?
 What were the goals?

-This was yet another art movement advocating simple geometric shapes and primary colours in order to express the spiritual core of its subject, and that branched into architecture.
+This was yet another art movement that advocated simple geometric shapes and primary colors in order to express the spiritual core of a subject - through a balanced, abstract composition.
+This particular movement branched heavily into architecture, which the artists sought to synthesize with painting (join together).

 A bit of historical context:

 It’s not certain where De Stijl got its name, but it’s assumed to come from the writing of a Dutch architect, Gottfried Semper.
-The word stijl has a second meaning in Dutch – of a post or supporting beam, which explains so many of the bold, black vertical lines that seem to hold up so many of these art works.
+The word stijl means style, but has a second meaning in Dutch – of a post or supporting beam, which explains so many of the bold, black vertical lines that seem to hold up these art works.
+Theo Van Doesburg began publishing an art journal in 1917 titled De Stijl to bolster the group's ideas and influence.

 How was this different from Suprematism?